zarf-dev/proposals/0033-registry-proxy/README.md

 below is for the real nitty-gritty.
 -->

 A new `--registry-proxy` flag will be added to zarf init.
 Enabling this flag causes Zarf to create a DaemonSet running a proxy on each node that will connect directly to the registry service.
 Both the injector and proxy will require DaemonSets, and the injector will be long lived.
-The proxy will use `hostIP` and `hostPort` in IPv4 and dual IP stacks, and `hostNetwork` in IPv6 only clusters.
-The kubelet connects to the proxy directly within the node using hostPort or hostNetwork and the proxy forwards calls traffic to the registry.
 Once this feature is stable, `--registry-proxy` will default to true.
+The proxy will with either use hostIP and hostPort or hostNetwork. hostPort is preferred as it presents a lower security risk. hostNetwork will be required when redirecting traffic from localhost to a different IP is disabled, such as in IPv6 single stack clusters or in some distros with custom IP table rules, such as OpenShift.
+HostPort will be used by for IPv4 and dual stack cluster, while hostNetwork will be used for IPv6 clusters.
+There will also be a Zarf package variable that allows users to use hostNetwork.

 ![Registry proxy Diagram](image.png)